-Thomas Myles Steinbeck is a writer and the eldest son of Nobel Laureate John Steinbeck.
-Steinbeck, who has written numerous screenplays, published his first book of short stories, Down to a Soundless Sea, in 2002.
+Thomas Myles Steinbeck was a writer and public speaker.
+During his lifetime, he wrote numerous screenplays for feature films and documentaries.
+He published a book of short stories, Down to a Soundless Sea, in 2002.
 His first novel, In the Shadow of the Cypress, was published in 2010.
 In the fall of 2012, Thomas published, The Silver Lotus to excellent reviews.
-He is currently writing his memoir.
+Thom’s memoir and a series of four novellas are scheduled for publication in 2022.

 Thomas Steinbeck was born in New York City on August 2, 1944 to singer/composer Gwyndolyn Steinbeck and John Steinbeck, Nobel Laureate and author of “The Grapes of Wrath”, “East of Eden”, and “The Pearl”, among others.
 His younger brother, John Steinbeck IV (Catbird) was born two years later.
 While the marriage of his parents only lasted for five years, Thomas ultimately spent a great deal of time with his father and credits him for his passion for the works of the world’s great writers, as well as his recognition of the effect of language and the poetic rhythm that words can have upon readers and society in general.
 While his mother gave him an appreciation of art, music, great food, and film, her alcoholism forced Thom into a state of self-isolation where he found solace in painting, drawing and sculpture.
 It was a hidden gift that not only saved him, but also eventually helped him evolve into a gifted craftsman and artist.

 Thomas spent his early education at a number of boarding schools on the east coast, but his holidays were spent with his father.
-He and his brother traveled with their father to Europe, Greece, North Africa, but more often than not, it was the private times spent at the family home in Pacific Grove, California or Sag Harbor, New York that meant the most.
+He and his brother traveled with their father to Europe, Greece, North Africa, but more often than not, it was the private times spent at the family home in Pacific Grove, California or Sag Harbor, New York that framed who he became as a man and a writer.
 At one point, they spent a year traveling the world with a young teacher from Austin, Texas.
 The teacher was the playwright Terrence McNally, who later won four Tony Awards and an Emmy.
 That influence, as well as the other great teachers who touched his life, lead Thomas to Chouinard Art Institute.
 He later studied at UCLA film school, but the Vietnam War cut his studies short.

 Thomas trained to serve with Armed Forces Radio and Television at Fort Knox, but arrived in Vietnam on the second day of the 1968 Tet Offensive.
 Because the military emergency was considered so devastating, he was immediately reassigned as a helicopter door-gunner.
 Eight months later he was allowed to return to his original posting with AFVN as a television production specialist.
 After his discharge from the military Thomas returned to Vietnam, Laos, and Cambodia as a journalist and photographer with the hope that the efforts made by the journalists covering the war would help bring about a change in the American government’s position.
 The experience there changed him forever.